bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/013-gitignore-file.md

 ### Getting a gitignore file for Laravel

-In order to get a `gitignore` file for Laravel, you could get the file from [the official Laravel Github repository] here(https://github.com/laravel/laravel/).
+To get a `gitignore` file for Laravel, you could get the file from [the official Laravel Github repository] here(https://github.com/laravel/laravel/).

 The file would look something like this: